- Leila Thomas

 The Making of Hamptons Swim

-Her family has been in the Hamptons for three generations.
+Liz and her family have been in the Hamptons for three generations.
 She spent summers on the boat with her dad, tubing and fishing in Peconic bay, or sailing to Connecticut.
 She loved the water and all things aquatic.
 If she wasn’t on the boat she was in the pool.

-Liz started working as a lifeguard on Long Beach.
+Liz started working as a lifeguard on Long Beach in Sag Harbor.
 She remembers one of the first times she acted to save a swimmer.
 “It was scary.
 We had to think quickly.”
 A boy was wading with his mother.
-The surface of the bay was up over his waist and she didn’t notice it when he tripped.
+The surface of the bay was up over his waist and she didn’t notice when he tripped.
 He was underwater.
 Liz and another lifeguard dove in and brought him to safety.
 Liz was seventeen.
-After she got her Ocean Certification, she started keeping swimmers safe in the post-hurricane August swells of Flying Point and Sagg Main.
+After she got her Ocean Lifeguard Certification, she kept swimmers safe in the hurricane swells of Flying Point and Sagg Main.

 Liz went to Gordon College in the Boston area.
-She didn’t even know how to do a flip turn, when she walked-on to the swim team.
+She didn’t even know how to do a flip turn, when she joined as a walk-on to the swim team.
 By the time she graduated, Liz was one of Gordon’s team captains and made it to the New England Championships.

 After graduating from Gordon, Liz got her Masters in Special Education in San Diego.
 She put those skills to the test in Vietnam, coaching an international swim team in Ho Chi Minh City.
 They competed throughout southeast Asia, including Bangkok, and Taipei.

-Liz perfected her play-based method of teaching in Manhattan where she helped start Bridge Community Playschool.
-At Hamptons Swim it was so successful that she couldn't keep up with the demand.
-Now she passes that method down to instructors like me.
+Liz perfected her play-based method of teaching in Manhattan where she worked as curriculum coordinator and helped start a private school called Bridge Community Playschool.
+Hamptons Swim became so successful that she couldn't keep up with the demand.
+Now she passes that method down to other instructors.

 Liz has high standards for Hamptons Swim instructors.
-They are all qualified, professional, and most importantly fun!
-Each of us are certified educators and experienced swimmers who want to share our love of the water.
+They are all qualified, professional, and most importantly know how to have fun!
+All are certified educators and experienced swimmers who want to share the love of the water.

-It’s hard for Liz to stop teaching in the pool.
-But she is gradually moving into her new role as a team leader, helping her instructors master the art of multi-sensory teaching, mindset growth and play-based practices.
+Liz is moving into her role as a team leader, helping her instructors master the art of multi-sensory teaching, mindset growth and play-based practices.
 It’s easy; she’s already a great teacher.